 - 1⁄3 cup coconut milk

 - Build a hot charcoal fire in a grill.
-Thread 2 shrimp each on 20 skewers.
-Spoon marinade over shrimp; grill, turning, until charred, 3–5 minutes.
+Thread the shrimp onto the skewers and grill, spooning more marinade over the shrimp as they cook and turning occasionally, until charred, 3–5 minutes.
+Serve hot.